jdub-2000/lildaq/README.md

                         timestamps
   -f FILE_HEADER [FILE_HEADER ...], --file_header FILE_HEADER [FILE_HEADER ...]
-                        List of column names to form the header; be sure to check your Ardunio setup first :)
+                        List of column names to form the header; be sure to check your Arduino setup first :)
   -q, --quiet           When flag is used, serial data will not be displayed
                         as it collects